AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 The list of the student that appears at the bottom of the application interface.
 It shows all students that is stored in the application.
 These students in the student list can be accessed by commands such as [`addLesson`](#add-a-lesson--addlesson), whenever we need to refer to a specific student that is **already created**.

 ### Tag
 A tag is a piece of text that records a unique characteristic of the student.
-You can add optionally add any number of tags when you create a new [student](#student) by calling the [`addstu`](#adding-a-new-student-addstu) command.
+You can optionally add any number of tags when you create a new [student](#student) by calling the [`addstu`](#adding-a-new-student-addstu) command.

 In StudentConnect, you can use the tag in the following way:
 1. Record the subject of the [student](#student) (e.g. `History`, `Chemistry`) if you teach multiple subjects
 2. Record information about the [student](#student) that you need to remind yourself (e.g. `50PerHr`)
 3. Record whether you need to provide feedbacks to the [student](#student)'s parents (e.g. `Feedback` or `NoFeedback`)
 4. Record the platform that you use if you are hosting online lessons(e.g. `Online`)

+(Note that the length of tag is intentionally unrestricted)

 ### Lesson